SridharSola/SridharSola.github.io/_pages/about.md

 Outside of my professional pursuits, I am trained in classical percussion, dramatics, and gymnastics.
 When inspired to, I write poems as well.
 My friends and I have a poetry [page](https://www.instagram.com/thehollowreed/?hl=en-gb) on Instagram.

 ## News
-* 12/2023  Graduated from my MSc with Distinction; Achieved distinction in my final project as well.
+* 12/2023  Graduated from my MSc with Distinction; Achieved distinction for my final project on "Explanation and Axiom Learning in Ad Hoc Robot Teamwork".
 * 06/2023  Presented our paper on "Expression-Conditioned GAN for Masked Face Inpainting" at a CVPR workshop in-person at Vancouver.